pbrune1973/qwics/README.md

 make
 ```

-3. The Java sources of the QWICS JDBC driver and the demo Java EE Web App are provided as Eclipse IDE projects in the subdirectory workspace.
-Please import the projects in your own workspace (using menu items "Import... --> Existing projects into workspace").
-Please see http://www.eclipse.org for further information on Eclipse.
+3. The Java sources of the QWICS JDBC driver and the demo Java EE Web App are provided as Maven projects in the subdirectory workspace.
+Please import the projects in your IDE with Maven support or use Maven from the command line.

-4. Download a Java EE-compliant application server and (e.g. JBoss WildFly, see http://wildfly.org) and deploy the JDBC driver with a XA datasource and the Web application there.
+The QwicsWebApp Maven project is configured to use OpenLiberty app server, it will build and run out-of-the-box.

 USING QWICS